opendocsg/slw-judgments-backfill/2015_SGHC_64/report.md

 30     Against that factual backdrop, I now consider how to exercise my power under s 112 of the Women’s Charter (Cap 353, 2009 Rev Ed) to divide the matrimonial assets “in such proportion as the court thinks just and equitable.”

-31     The Court of Appeal in _BCB v BCC_ [2013] 2 SLR 324 has recently and authoritatively surveyed the case law and restated how a judge at first instance is to approach this task.
+31     The Court of Appeal in _BCB v BCC_ <span class="citation">[2013] 2 SLR 324</span> has recently and authoritatively surveyed the case law and restated how a judge at first instance is to approach this task.
 I distil the following principles from that case:

  It is fundamental to the proper exercise of the power under s 112 of the Women’s Charter that the court use a broad-brush approach (at [7]).